Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 “Silence surrounds us” gives human quality to silence.
 It makes the emotional distance feel more powerful and real.

-7. Short-Answer Questions of the poem “Father to Son” by Elizabeth Jennings:
+12. Short-Answer Questions of the poem “Father to Son” by Elizabeth Jennings:

 Answer: The father does not understand his son because of emotional distance and lack of communication.
 Despite living together, they have not shared thoughts or feelings, creating a gap between them.

 Q2.
-What does “killed the seed” mean?
+What does “killed the seed” mean in the poem “Father to Son” by Elizabeth Jennings?

 Q3.
-Why do they speak like strangers?
+Why do they speak like strangers according to the poem “Father to Son” by Elizabeth Jennings?

 Answer: They speak like strangers because there is no emotional bond or understanding between them, making their communication formal and distant.